reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 1️⃣1️⃣ schedule\_automated\_system\_updates.sh

 Timely patching thwarts the majority of commodity exploits.
-This script installs a root owned weekly cron job that runs unattended upgrades with full logging, turning patch management from an intermittent task into a set and forget baseline.
+This script installs a root-owned weekly cron job that runs unattended upgrades with full logging, turning patch management from an intermittent task into a set-and-forget baseline.
 Coupled with log shipping, it yields a verifiable patch compliance trail without the need for heavy management platforms on every host.

 > Unpatched boxes invite 0‑days.
-This helper drops a root‑owned weekly cron that runs unattended updates and logs output.
+This helper installs a root-owned weekly cron that runs unattended updates and logs the output.

 #### How it works